eryktr/iwsoj/iwsoj/docs/source/users.serializers.rst

 |
 | **python3 iwsoj/manage.py runserver**
 |
-| If data from all required fields are correct, system try to register user.
+| If data from all required fields is correct, system try to register user.
 |
 | We use url path http://localhost:8000/api/register/  to register to the database.